headforwards-spd/headforwards-website/src/pages/info-pages/bi-and-data.md

 parent: careers
 type: info-page
 title: BI & Data
+introduction:
+  - text: >-
+      We recently embarked on a new challenge, working with our local authority as they look to improve the access and confidence that residents and members have to technology
 components:
   - type: image-copy-component
     text: >-
-      We recently embarked on a new challenge, working with our local authority as they look to improve the access and confidence that residentsand members have to technology.
       We’re ensuring that people are able to access high-quality services through digital and technology channels.
 It’s an ambitious programme and one that we’re proud to be part of.It’s a high-profile project and it will play a big role in delivering key